parulj3795/Portfolio-Optimisation/README.md

 2. Follow the prompts to input your initial investment amount.

 3. Review generated outputs in the `outputs` directory.

+4. The Example.ipynb file provide a quick example of the optimisation.

 ### Example Configuration (`config/config.json`):
 ```json